-You can make external objects available to your project by choosing the Add Reference command from the Project menu.
-References in Visual Basic .NET can point to assemblies, which are like type libraries but contain more information.
+You can make external objects available to your project by choosing the Add Reference command on the Project menu.
+References in Visual Basic can point to assemblies, which are like type libraries but contain more information.

 Assemblies include one or more namespaces.
 When you add a reference to an assembly, you can also add an Imports statement to a module that controls the visibility of that assembly's namespaces within the module.
 The Imports statement provides a scoping context that lets you use only the portion of the namespace necessary to supply a unique reference.

 Aliasname refers to a short name you can use within code to refer to an imported namespace.
 Namespace is a namespace available through either a project reference, through a definition within the project, or through a previous Imports statement.

 A module may contain any number of Imports statements.
 They must appear after any Option statements, if present, but before any other code.

 Do not confuse project references with the Imports statement or the Declare statement.
 Project references make external objects, such as objects in assemblies, available to Visual Basic projects.
 The Imports statement is used to simplify access to project references, but does not provide access to these objects.
 The Declare statement is used to declare a reference to an external procedure in a dynamic-link library (DLL).

 The Imports statement makes it easier to access methods of classes by eliminating the need to explicitly type the fully qualified names of references.
 Aliases let you assign a friendlier name to just one part of a namespace.
 For example, the carriage return/line feed sequence that causes a single piece of text to be displayed on multiple lines is part of themodule in the namespace.
 To use this constant in a program without an alias, you would need to type the following code:

 Imports statements must always be the first lines immediately following any Option statements in a module.
 The following code fragment shows how to import and assign an alias to themodule:

 Future references to this namespace can be considerably shorter: